cepdnaclk/e16-3yp-smart-door-lock/Software testing/README.md

 The Firebase Local Emulator Suite consists of individual service emulators built to accurately mimic the behavior of Firebase services.It enables app to directly connect to these emulators to perform integration testing.Through this we checked whom can access to the data as we set security rules to deny permission for unauthorized access.

 ## Check UserID validity
 Always the  IDs stored in the databse are compared with the ID which is taken by the hardware.
-So it is importatnt confirm that that process is correctly processing if not the unlocking records will be innacurrate.
+So it is importat to confirm that process is correctly processing if not the unlocking records will be innacurrate.
 InputAttendance.py code is used for testing this.

 ![Test summary](https://github.com/cepdnaclk/e16-3yp-smart-door-lock/blob/main/Images/test%20summary.png)